Grizzlies claw back from 26 down, beat Wolves in Game 3 - NewsBreak

 TIP-INS

-Grizzlies: Kyle Anderson started for the Grizzlies in place of Steven Adams, who didn't leave the bench. ...
+Grizzlies: Kyle Anderson started for the Grizzlies in place of Steven Adams, who was dominated by Towns in Game 1 and played only 3 minutes in Game 2.
+Adams didn't leave the bench.
+Anderson had four points in 26 minutes. ...
 Jaren Jackson Jr. scored just six points and had five fouls.

 OH, DAD

 Towns and Morant each had their fathers cheering them on from courtside seats again — and this time the two friends were right next to each other.
 Tee Morant watched through designer sunglasses beneath a black bucket hat.
-Karl Towns, who wore a dark blue Timberwolves hat and a black KN95 mask, helped the arena hype men by tossing T-shirts into the crowd during a timeout.
+Karl Towns, who wore a dark blue Timberwolves hat and a black KN95 mask, at one point helped the arena hype men by tossing a couple of T-shirts into the crowd during a timeout.

 More AP NBA coverage: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports